Elizabeth S. Anderson: Education and career

-Anderson received a B.A. with high honors in philosophy with a minor in economics from Swarthmore College in 1981.
 In 1987, Anderson completed a Ph.D. in Philosophy at Harvard University.
+Her studies focused on political and moral philosophy under the mentorship of John Rawls.
+Martha Nussbaum was one of her instructors.

-She was a visiting instructor of philosophy at Swarthmore College (1985–86) and took up a position at the University of Michigan in 1987.
-She was Associate Professor of Philosophy and Women's Studies from 1993 to 1999 and was promoted to professor in 1999.
-In 1994, she was named Arthur F. Thurnau Professor to recognize her dedication to undergraduate education with a demonstrable impact on the intellectual development and lives of her students.
-In 2005, she was named John Rawls Collegiate Professor of Philosophy and Women's Studies, and in 2013, the John Dewey Distinguished University Professor of Philosophy and Women's Studies.
+From 1985 to 1986, Anderson was a visiting instructor of philosophy at Swarthmore College, and in 1987 she was hired as an assistant professor of philosophy at the University of Michigan.
+She was Associate Professor of Philosophy and Women's Studies from 1993 to 1999 and was promoted to full professorship in 1999.
+In 1994, she was named an Arthur F. Thurnau Professor in recognition of her "outstanding contributions to undergraduate education."
+From 2005 to 2013, she was the John Rawls Collegiate Professor of Philosophy and Women's Studies.
+In 2011, Anderson helped found and served as the director of the University of Michigan's Philosophy, Politics, and Economics undergraduate program.
+In 2013, she was elevated to the University of Michigan's highest professorship and selected John Dewey as her chair, making her the John Dewey Distinguished University Professor of Philosophy and Women's Studies.
+From 2021 to 2025, Anderson was the Max Shaye Professor of Public Philosophy.
+She has been a Professor of Law by courtesy since 2024.

-Anderson was elected to the American Academy of Arts and Sciences in 2008.
-In 2013, Anderson received a Guggenheim Fellowship to support her work.
+Anderson is the recipient of numerous awards and grants, and holds numerous honorary academic positions.
+In 2013, she received a Guggenheim Fellowship, and in 2019, a "Genius Grant" from the MacArthur Fellows Program.
+She was elected to the American Academy of Arts and Sciences in 2008, to the British Academy in 2020, and the American Philosophical Society in 2021.
 Anderson was named a Progress Medal Laureate in February 2018 by the Society for Progress for her book Private Government: How Employers Rule Our Lives (and Why We Don't Talk about It).
-In 2019, she received a "Genius Grant" from the MacArthur Fellows Program.
-Anderson was also among the unranked bottom 40 in the 2020 Prospect list of the top 50 thinkers for the COVID-19 era.
-In 2021, she was elected to the American Philosophical Society.
+Anderson was also among the unranked portion outside the top ten in the 2020 Prospect list of the top 50 thinkers for the COVID-19 era.
+In 2025, she was an H.L.A.
+Hart Visiting Fellow at the University of Oxford.